 It takes a lot of discipline and sacrifice to save $300,000 for a down payment on a median priced home in New York City.
-Therefore, most people don’t and get pissed at those who do.
-The human condition assigns luck to the achievements of others and skill to our own.
+Therefore, most people don’t and get pissed at those who do or have the means.

-In competitive housing market, it’s common to get rejected multiple times.
+In a competitive housing market, it’s common for your offer to get rejected multiple times.
 Each rejection beats you down because you always dream about what your life would be like in the property you are pursuing.

 It takes guts to take such concentrated risk.
 If you backed out only to see the property resell years later for lots more than you could have bought it for, of course you’re going to be pissed off.

 Now let’s look at how difficult it is to acquire stock.